Category Archives: 1959 Films

 The trials and tribulations of all are played out throughout the film.

 Imitation of Life has two key distinctions and focuses on each separately.
-Since the time of the story is said to be 1947 and the picture was released in 1959, before the Civil Rights movement of the 1960s, the racial story is very poignant and truthful and the main draw of the film.
+Since the time of the story is said to be 1947 and the picture was released in 1959, before the Civil Rights movement of the 1960s, the racial story is very poignant and truthful and the main draw.

 Sarah Jane is embarrassed to be black and her eventual abandonment of both her life in New York and of her mother can be deemed reprehensible if not for the times.
 Her regrets come too little too late but Kohner nonetheless infuses much sympathy into her complex role.

-The second main aspect of Imitation of Life is more mainstream and dramatic, easily more accessible to the public than the former, and the main reason why the film was misunderstood or even dismissed by some as too melodramatic.
+The second main aspect of Imitation of Life is more mainstream and dramatic, easily more accessible to the public than the former, and the main reason why the film was misunderstood or even dismissed by some as melodramatic.

 As tremendous as Kohner is, Juanita Moore knocks it out of the park and does the best acting job out of all the principal performers.
 Her frequent dramatic scenes are filled with emotional bombast without the actress ever going over the top.

-Rather, she keeps her composure, earning her well-earned Best Actress Oscar nomination if for no other scene than the heartbreaking mother/daughter showdown in a California hotel room.
+Rather, she keeps her composure, earning her well-earned Best Actress Oscar nomination for no other scene than the heartbreaking mother/daughter showdown in a California hotel room.

-When Moore’s Annie is mistaken for Sarah Jane’s maid instead of her mother, the pain and worry can be seen on her face as she realizes she has lost what she knew of her daughter for good.
+When Moore’s Annie is mistaken for Sarah Jane’s maid instead of her mother, the pain and worry can be seen as she realizes she has lost what she knew of her daughter for good.
 She returns to New York an old woman with a broken heart and spirit, both defeated and deflated.

 The last sequence is tough to watch as tragic results and a coldness encompass the film.